A Leading Causes of Serious Injuries: Truck Accidents

 The federal government collects massive data related to the events and details of motor vehicle crashes, but many of the studies deal only indirectly with questions of crash causation and fault.
 Still, there is enough data compiled to zero in on five factors that appear to be the leading causes of truck accidents resulting in serious injuries:

-Speeding.
-At least one “driver-related factor” shows up in roughly a third of all large-truck fatal crashes, and speeding is the most commonly cited of those factors — as it is for passenger vehicle crashes, too.
+1. Speeding: At least one “driver-related factor” shows up in roughly a third of all large-truck fatal crashes, and speeding is the most commonly cited of those factors — as it is for passenger vehicle crashes, too.

-Impairment.
-In 2018, 305 of the 4,786 large truck drivers in fatal crashes (six percent) tested positive for at least one drug — but then, sixty percent of them were not even tested.
+3. Impairment: In 2018, 305 of the 4,786 large truck drivers in fatal crashes (six percent) tested positive for at least one drug — but then, sixty percent of them were not even tested.
 This category also includes “fatigue,” which studies have cited as a prominent factor in one out of every seven truck crashes.
 As we have written about before, the number of cases involving driver fatigue may be greatly underestimated.

-Of course, not every truck-car crash is the result of defective equipment or driver error.
+Of course, not every truck-car crash in Colorado is the result of defective equipment or driver error.
 The driving habits of those operating passenger cars also play a role.
 Trucks of all kinds should be approached with care in any traffic situation, whether it’s a delivery van in your neighborhood or an 18-wheeler on the highway.
 Too often, motorists don’t make allowances for the fundamental differences in the way trucks operate, from braking capability (a loaded tractor-trailer can take up to 40 percent longer than a car to stop) to general maneuverability.

 Give truckers a wide berth—and a break.
 Don’t lurk in the “no-see zone,” the areas beside or behind a truck where the driver has little or no visibility.
 Don’t change lanes abruptly in front of a truck.
 Don’t underestimate the speed (or overestimate the braking ability) of an oncoming rig when turning left at an intersection.
-Share the road, and everybody has a better chance of getting home safely.
+Share the road, and everybody in Colorado has a better chance of getting home safely.

-THE TRUCK ACCIDENT LAWYERS AT FDAZAR
+THE BIG TRUCK LAWYERS AT FDAZAR